nseepana/developer-roadmap/src/data/roadmaps/datastructures-and-algorithms/content/104-algorithmic-complexity/102-common-runtimes/102-linear.md

-# Linear
+# Linear Time Complexity (O(n))

-Linear time complexity, denoted as O(n), is one of the best possible algorithmic performance situations.
-An algorithm is said to have a linear time complexity when the running time increases at most linearly with the size of the input data.
-This means that if you double the size of the input, the running time will at most double as well.
-In an ideal situation, every single element in the data set should be viewed exactly once.
-Sorting algorithms such as counting sort and bucket sort have linear time complexity under certain conditions.
+## Definition
+- **Notation**: Expressed as O(n).
+- **Characteristic**: The running time of the algorithm increases linearly with the size of the input.

+## Understanding Linear Complexity
+- **Input Relation**: If the input size doubles, the running time at most doubles.
+- **Processing Method**: Ideally, each element of the input is examined or processed exactly once.

+## Examples
+- **Sorting Algorithms**: Counting sort and bucket sort, under specific conditions, exhibit linear time complexity.
+- **Simple Operations**: Scanning through an array or list once, to perform operations like finding a maximum or minimum value.

+## Significance
+- **Efficiency**: Among various complexity classes, linear time complexity is often seen as highly efficient, especially for moderate-sized inputs.
+- **Real-world Relevance**: Ideal for scenarios where each piece of input data needs individual attention, ensuring comprehensiveness in processing.